sbinkader/sbinkader.github.io/README.md

     * Even though we will be following a template, certain inputs will support markdown syntax if you want to add some additional information.
 Refer to [more resources](#moreResources) for a markdown tutorial.

 ## Step 1: Setting up your repository.
 As Andrew Etter so eloquently explained in his book, everyone should be striving towards publishing their content to a website instead of creating content that are locally stored.
-Locally stored content are easy to forget about, and are often not updated or kept in sync.
+Locally stored contents are easy to forget about, and are often not updated or kept in sync.
 By only having an URL to your hosted site, anyone can view your most up-to-date resume unlike a PDF file that keeps getting out of date.
 For our purposes, we will be using Github pages to host your website.
 To get started,
 1. Go to [GitHub](https://github.com/) and login to your account.
 2. Click this [link](https://github.com/sbinkader/sbinkader.github.io/fork) to create a fork that is based on this repository.